KMueller-Lab/Global-Macro-Database/README.md

 ## Acknowledgments

 The development of the Global Macro Database would not have been possible without the generous funding provided by the Singapore Ministry of Education (MOE) through the PYP grants (WBS A-0003319-01-00 and A-0003319-02-00), a Tier 1 grant (A-8001749- 00-00), and the NUS Risk Management Institute (A-8002360-00-00).
 This financial support laid the foundation for the successful completion of this extensive project.

+## License

+The Global Macro Database (GMD) is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0) .
+This means that the dataset is freely available for research and educational purposes but may not be used commercially.

+Under this license, users are free to:

+- Share – copy and redistribute the material in any medium or format
+- Adapt – remix, transform, and build upon the material
+- These freedoms are granted under the following conditions:

+   - Attribution – Appropriate credit must be given to the Global Macro Database (GMD), including a link to the license and indication of any changes made.
+Attribution must not imply endorsement.
+   - NonCommercial – The material may not be used for commercial purposes.
+   - ShareAlike – If you remix or build upon the material, you must distribute your contributions under the same license.

+For licensing or usage inquiries, please contact us at hello@globalmacrodata.com.